 INNOVATION

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-Introducing: the Nature issue When we talk about “nature,” we usually
+The Meta hack shows there’s more to AI security than Mythos On Monday,

 Source: MIT Technology Review